alfredangelov/RVToolsDailyDump/README.md

 1. **Individual Tab Exports**: Exports each of the 26 RVTools tabs separately (vInfo, vCPU, vMemory, vDisk, etc.)
 2. **Memory Efficiency**: Each tab uses less memory than full export, reducing crash risk
+3. **Process Timeout Monitoring**: Built-in timeout protection prevents hung exports (10-20 minutes per tab)
+4. **Automatic Recovery**: Hung processes are detected and terminated, allowing the export to continue
-3. **Fault Tolerance**: Continues even if some tabs fail due to crashes
+5. **Fault Tolerance**: Continues even if some tabs fail due to crashes
-4. **Smart Merging**: Uses **ImportExcel PowerShell module** to combine successful tabs into single consolidated file
+6. **Smart Merging**: Uses **ImportExcel PowerShell module** to combine successful tabs into single consolidated file
    - **No Excel Installation Required**: Uses ImportExcel module instead of Excel COM automation
    - **Server-Friendly**: Works on Windows Server Core and containers
    - **Enhanced Reliability**: No COM object management or Excel process issues
    - Automatically excludes duplicate vMetaData tabs (keeps only the first one)
    - Handles empty worksheets gracefully (shows warnings but continues processing)
    - Maintains all unique data while reducing file complexity
-5. **Automatic Cleanup**: Removes all temporary tab files after merge completion (regardless of success/failure)
+7. **Automatic Cleanup**: Removes all temporary tab files after merge completion (regardless of success/failure)

 ### When to Use Each Mode